 Throughout this chapter, the main results of the algorithms described in Chapter 4 are discussed.
 All algorithms were tested using the UAH dataset, which contains 490 sequences composed of 302470 pedestrian poses from 31 subjects, adopting a one vs. all strategy.
 This means that all the models generated by one test subject were removed from the training data before performing tests on this subject.
 This strategy was assumed because the number of subjects is not enough to divide the UAH dataset into two subsets, one for training and other for testing.
-Because of the pedestrian displacements are computed from two consecutive poses, 301.980 observations are finally analysed.
-Additionally, a more exhaustive evaluation is carried out in order to test the algorithms in a more real environment.
-Thereby, the activity recognition and prediction algorithms were also tested using a sequence of pedestrian data extracted by the skeleton estimation algorithm.
+Because of the pedestrian displacements are computed from the two initial poses, 301.980 observations are finally analysed.
+Additionally, the activity recognition and prediction algorithms were also tested using a sequence of noisy pedestrian data extracted by the skeleton estimation algorithm.
+Thereby, a more exhaustive evaluation is carried out in order to test the algorithms in a more real environment.

-This chapter is structured into five sections.
+This chapter is structured into three main sections.
 Firstly, the results obtained by the activity recognition algorithm are examined in detail in Section 5.1.
-After that, the path prediction accuracy at several TTEs is explored in Section 5.2.
+After that, the path prediction accuracies at several TTEs are explored in Section 5.2.
 Furthermore, in Section 5.3, the results of pedestrian pose prediction are examined.
 The processing times of each algorithm are analysed in Section 5.4.
 Finally, the main conclusions of this chapter are described in Section 5.5.